-1. Permission to republish
+1. Permission to reproduce

 If a table has been published elsewhere, is under copyright, and/or is part of a personal or institutional collection, it is the author's responsibility to obtain permission for its use.
-Authors must submit written permission from the rights holder to reproduce the material.
 Check with Aztlán staff.